BerrybeatSanz/KTE-MD-Docs/Writerside/topics/DimT.md

 Do note that AUs and Dimensions are not equal.

 AU
 : A variation on a dimension.
-For example, `Dimension 532T` is Undertale, but `Dimension 532-1T`
+For example, `Dimension 532T` is Undertale, but `Dimension 532-1T` is Alpha!Tale.
+: The `!` is the indicator of most AUs.